malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 ___
 ## Value Added Products and Similar Qlik Cloud SaaS Capabilities

-The differences between relevant Client Managed tools and Similar Qlik Cloud SaaS capabilities are subtle but important to describe - however this is not a Gap Analysis excercise.
+The differences between relevant Client Managed tools (CM) and Similar Qlik Cloud SaaS (SaaS) capabilities are subtle but important to describe - however this is not a Gap Analysis excercise.

-The Client managed tools (CM ) are delivered via stand-alone "value add" products that requires a full-stack implementation.
+The Client managed tools are delivered via stand-alone "value add" products that requires a full-stack implementation.

 The following describes the functionality in both CM and SaaS to help guide your understanding between the two.